WenqingXie20581/Desk13/README.md

 ![201610241720298258](images/README/thank.gif)

+Our project is based on teaching material: [segp/dev/Worksheets at main · segp-uob/segp (github.com)](https://github.com/segp-uob/segp/tree/main/dev/Worksheets).

+Also, part of our recipes comes from [Allrecipes | Food, friends, and recipe inspiration](https://www.allrecipes.com/), only for study use.

 A big thanks to people whose contents and libraries contribute to this project.
 We are also incredibly thankful for the support and guidance of our lecturers: Stuart Gray, Tom Bale, Pete Bennett, and Marceli Wac.
 We have learnt so much from them, and we are excited to implement the skills that they have taught us in our future careers.